dzbeda/projects/python/opensearch_api_create_delete_update_ism_retention_policy/readme.md

 # How to use this project #

-In input-file.yml file should hodl all indexes list.
+In input-file.yml file should hold all indexes list.
 Each index should be defined with 3 parameter

 1. index_name parameters